-For emergency service or a tree safety assessment in Pepperdine University, CA, call Cipres Tree Service now!
+For tree planting or stump removal in Pepperdine University, CA, call Cipres Tree Service for expert advice and service!

 On September 21, 1937, 167 new students from 22 different states and two other countries entered classes on a newly built campus on 34 acres (14 ha) at West 79th Street and South Vermont Avenue in the Vermont Knolls neighborhood of South Los Angeles, later referred to as the Vermont Avenue campus.
 The campus was designed in the Streamline Moderne style by John M. Cooper, an art deco architect.
 By April 5, 1938, George Pepperdine College was fully accredited by the Northwest Association in large part due to the leadership of president Batsell Baxter and dean Hugh M. Tiner.